lmhale99/iprPy/README.rst

 Documentation
 -------------

-**NOTE**: The current documentation is old and will be updated for version 0.8 over the next few weeks.

 Demonstration versions of all implemented calculations can be found in docs/demonstrations.

+Online documentation for the calculations and the supporting code package can be found at https://www.ctcms.nist.gov/potentials/iprPy/.
-Documentation can be found in the docs/html folder.
-You will have to download the repository to view them as GitHub shows the raw html.
-Permanent URL for the code coming soon.
+The raw documentation files can also be found in the docs/html folder.